dotnet/docs-maui/docs/platform-integration/device/information.md

 No platform differences.

 # [iOS\macOS](#tab/ios)

+To access the user-assigned device name through the `DeviceInfo.Name` property in iOS 16 and later, rather than the generic device name, your app must meet certain criteria and be assigned the `com.apple.developer.device-information.user-assigned-device-name` entitlement.
+For more information, see [`com.apple.developer.device-information.user-assigned-device-name`](https://developer.apple.com/documentation/bundleresources/entitlements/com_apple_developer_device-information_user-assigned-device-name?language=objc) on developer.apple.com.

 iOS doesn't expose an API for developers to get the model of the specific iOS device.
 Instead, a hardware identifier is returned, like _iPhone10,6_, which refers to the iPhone X. A mapping of these identifiers isn't provided by Apple, but can be found on the internet such as at [The iPhone Wiki](https://www.theiphonewiki.com/wiki/Models) and [Get iOS Model](https://github.com/dannycabrera/Get-iOS-Model) websites.